zachjjohns/emojional-starter/README.md

 ## Setup

-- Fork this repo to your account
+Choose ONE computer to work on.
+We highly recommend finding a pairing station and plugging into a monitor so you can see better!
-- Clone your copy of the repo down to your machine
+- Clone this repo down to the selected machine
 - Read this README thoroughly, then begin working!

 When you open the project in your text editor and the browser, you'll notice that the HTML and CSS have been written - your job is to implement the functionality with JavaScript!
 If you would like to change any class or ID names, be our guest.

-## Submission
+## Submission - Round 1

 **At or before noon**, push your code to your GitHub repository and deploy to GH pages.
 Complete the provided submission form in your channel to share your work with us.

+## Submission - Pair Challenge

+You will not submit your work, instead a short reflection on your process!

 ## Workflow